Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Single emitter protocols

 It is interesting to see what kind of error rate ($\eta$) is needed to achieve a desired logical error rate $\overline{p}_*$.
 We have listed these values in Table~\ref{tab:1} (top) for the target logical error rate of $\overline{p}_*= 10^{-3}, 10^{-5}, 10^{-10}, 10^{-15}$.
 The same set of values was obtained in Ref.~\cite{wan21} using Protocol~\ref{alg2} and we listed them in Table~\ref{tab:1} (bottom) to compare against ours.

 Let us first compare the result obtained for the dephasing error model.
 One can see that, in order to achieve the same logical error rate, our scheme requires a lower dephasing error than that of Ref.~\cite{wan21}.
 We expect this discrepancy to be stemming from the different choice of boundary conditions; we used periodic boundary condition whereas the in Ref.~\cite{wan21} they used open boundary condition.
-This suggests that it will be more advantageous employ the open boundary condition.
+This difference in boundary conditions results in substantially different error rates for the qubits in the first $xy$ plane, as they must wait for the construction of the last $xy$ plane to be completed under periodic boundary condition, but not under open boundary condition.
+This suggests that it will be more advantageous employ the open boundary condition to achieve lower logical error rate.

 Now we discuss the results obtained from the loss error model.
 As one can see in Table~\ref{tab:1}, in order to achieve the same logical error rate, the physical loss error rate needed in our scheme is lower compared to that of Ref.~\cite{wan21}.
 Therefore, our estimate on the requisite loss error rate to achieve the target logical error rate can be viewed as a conservative lower bound on what is actually needed.
 The discrepancy between our result and the result in Ref.~\cite{wan21} is due to the choice of different boundary conditions and loss error model.